-Barnet Environment Centre is situated on a 7.5 acre nature reserve which is a “Site of Local Importance for Nature Conservation”.
+Barnet Environment Centre is situated on a 7.5 acre nature reserve which is a “Site of Interest for Nature Conservation”.
 The Friends of Barnet Environment Centre is a registered charity which provides events for the local community and activities for schools in order to educate and inspire a lasting interest in and appreciation of the natural world.
 We maintain the reserve through regular volunteer work-parties and, in addition to educating schoolchildren, organise open days, children’s activities and youth projects.The nature reserve and Environment Centre are only open to the public for these events.
-Our recent volunteering news Keeping in Touch, schools newsletter Winter 2018-2019 and the Chair’s July 2019 Newsletter are all available.
-Our Chair has written his Annual Report 2018 to sum up what has been another marvellous year for FoBEC.
+Our recent volunteering news Keeping in Touch, schools newsletter Autumn 2019 and the Chair’s July 2019 Newsletter are all available.
+Our Chair has written the Annual Report 2019 to sum up what has been another marvellous year for FoBEC.

 2019 Drop-in visits – all welcome

-In response to requests from our local community, this summer of 2019, we have been open to the public during the periods when volunteers are on site working in the nature reserve.
-These visits are envisaged as opportunities for local people to come along and self-guide through the nature reserve.
-There will not be organised activities but a cup of tea or coffee will be available.
-Please note that only assistance dogs are allowed on site.
-Please contact us by email if you require further information.
+In response to requests from our local community, this summer of 2019, we were open to the public during the periods when volunteers were on site working in the nature reserve.
+These visits were envisaged as opportunities for local people to come along and self-guide through the nature reserve.
+There were no organised activities, but refreshments were available.

 The nature reserve site and Environment Centre are owned by Noah’s Ark Children’s Hospice.
 More …